jacobdensford/jacobdensford.com/projects/new-trpg.md

 13-19|Increase an attribute's die
 20|Choose one and reroll

-*When not playing with classes, reroll on these options.
-If the PC doesn't already have a class, they may choose one at these options, provided they meet the attribute requirements.

 Another optional way to spend XP is for PCs to spend XP on specific advancements directly.
 6 XP to gain a new class feature, 9 XP to increase a skill's die or learn a new skill at d4, 12 XP to gain a feature from a different class, and 20 XP to increase an attribute's die.

+*: If the PC doesn't already have a class, they may choose one at these options, provided they meet the attribute requirements.
+When not playing with classes, reroll on these options.

 ### Example of Play